dji-sdk/Mobile-SDK-Doc/source/cn/faq/index.md

 ### Where can I download the simulator for testing the Mobile SDK app?

-- For Phantom 3 Series and Inspire 1 series, you can use the DJI PC Simulator for testing, here is the download link: [DJI PC Simulator Installer](https://developer.dji.com/mobile-sdk/downloads/).
+- For Phantom 3 Series and Inspire 1 series, you can use the [DJI PC Simulator](https://developer.dji.com/mobile-sdk/downloads/) for testing.
-- For Phantom 4, M100, M600 and Mavic Pro, you can use the DJI Assistant 2 for testing, here is the download link: [DJI Assistant 2](http://www.dji.com/phantom-4/info#downloads).
+- For Phantom 4, M100, M600 and Mavic Pro, you can use the [DJI Assistant 2](http://www.dji.com/phantom-4/info#downloads).

 For more details of using the simulator, please refer to this tutorial: [Aircraft Simulator](https://developer.dji.com/mobile-sdk/documentation/application-development-workflow/workflow-testing.html).